djones1040/BEAMS/README.md

-These codes implement a Bayesian Estimation of Multiple Species (BEAMS)-like procedure (Kunz, Bassett & Hlozek 2007) on supernova data.
+B0;95;0cThese codes implement a Bayesian Estimation of Multiple Species (BEAMS)-like procedure (Kunz, Bassett & Hlozek 2007) on supernova data.
 We simultaneously determine Type Ia supernova and core-collapse supernova distances in a sample with a mixture of both.